Ready to modernize your meal planning? Making homemade meals has genuinely never been easier with so many conveniences available.

 Online grocery ordering is currently only offered through Walmart.
 You must have the Walmart app or use Walmart.com for this to work.
 Mighty Mrs. is an official #WalmartPartner.

 Helping you try a few new recipes a month is the goal of my seasonal cookbook.
-Low pressure, more realistic and achievable!
-Some weeks you might have time to try new recipes, other weeks you might not.
+Low pressure, more realistic and actually achievable!
+Some weeks you might have time and energy to try new recipes, other weeks you might not.
 Meal planning week-to-week allows you to fit meals with your schedule.

 - You’ll start to memorize the recipes, making prep faster and more flexible.